 This measure tracks the progress made on the Governor's Transportation Cost Share program.
 This program was initiated by Gov. Mike Parson to build partnerships with local communities to pool efforts and resources to deliver road and bridge projects.
-The overall program will deliver 17 projects across the state.
+The fiscal year 2019 program will deliver 17 projects and FY22 program will deliver 28 projects.

-The Governor's Transportation Cost Share Program started in fiscal year 2020.
-The program will be complete when all 17 projects have been constructed.
+The Governor's Transportation Cost Share Program started in FY19.
+The program will be complete when all projects have been constructed.
 The number in progress will vary as new projects are started and others are completed.
-For this reporting period, five projects have been completed, eight projects are in construction and four have started design work.
+For the FY19 program during this reporting period, five projects have been completed, eight projects are in construction and four have started design work.
+For the FY22 program during this reporting period, 28 project have started design.

 The purpose of this measure is to track the progress made on the Governor's Transportation Cost Share Program.
-Seventeen projects will be completed by the end of fiscal year 2023.
-The measure will track the quarterly progress of projects based on their stage of project delivery: design, construction and completion.
+The measure will track the quarterly progress of projects based on their state of project delivery: design, construction and completion.

 The data for this Tracker measure is collected from district staff that are responsible for oversight of the projects.
-Project delivery milestones are entered into a list that tracks the status of all 17 Governor's Transportation Cost Share projects.
+Projects delivery milestones are entered into a database that tracks the status of all Governor's Transportation Cost Share projects.